Knowledge base

 If you are looking to host your email, refer to this other guide.

-The Starter web hosting is offered for free with each domain name registered with Infomaniak.
-It provides 10 MB of disk space to create a website (basic pages in HTML language only - no PHP, no database) even without any particular knowledge thanks to the Welcome Page tool.
+The Web Starter hosting is offered for free with each domain name registered with Infomaniak.
+It provides 10 MB of disk space to create a site (basic pages in HTML language only - no PHP, no database) even without particular knowledge thanks to the Welcome Page tool.

 Shared Web Hosting

 These web hostings are shared offers (the websites will be hosted on servers whose resources are shared with other customers).
-To ensure the reliability of these shared services, Infomaniak servers use on average only 40% of the CPU power and are equipped with professional-grade, latest-generation SSD disks.
+To ensure the reliability of these shared services, Infomaniak servers use on average only 40% of the CPU power and are equipped with professional last-generation SSD disks.

-Note that without any hosting, it is also possible to obtain and then use Site Creator “standalone / standalone”.
+Note that without any hosting, it is also possible to obtain and then use Site Creator “autonomous / standalone”.
 Refer to this other guide.

 Cloud Server